alanh90/BICA-EmergentThoughts/README.md

 ### **Summary**

 Layer 5 acts as a decision filter that refines the set of hypothetical scenarios into an actionable output.
 By integrating routine success into the scoring process alongside reward and diversity, it emulates human-like reasoning patterns.
-This ensures the Artificial Subconscious maintains a balance between valuing proven routines and promoting creative alternatives, enhancing adaptability, creativity, and alignment with human-like thought processes.
+This ensures the ISS maintains a balance between valuing proven routines and promoting creative alternatives, enhancing adaptability, creativity, and alignment with human-like thought processes.

 ---